willfurnass/sheffield_hpc/hpc/getting-started.rst

 ``````````````````

 Linux and macOS (OS X) both have a terminal emulator program pre-installed.
-macOS users should however install the latest version of the `XQuartz <https://www.xquartz.org/>`_ X Windows server
+If you are using macOS and want to be able to run graphical applications on the clusters then
-if they want to be able to run graphical applications on the cluster.
+you need to install the latest version of the `XQuartz <https://www.xquartz.org/>`_ *X Windows server*.

 Open a terminal and then go to :ref:`ssh`.